mathusanm6/Project-CGKS/README.md

 # Project CGKS: Declarative & Specialized Itemset Mining

-This project is a full-stack application for motif mining, featuring:
+This project is a full-stack application for itemset mining, featuring:
 - A Java backend (Spring Boot, Maven)
 - A Python model (training and classifier API)
 - A React frontend